cjdoris/pAdicExtensions/docs/template-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The extension of the actual field defined by f.
+The extension of the actual field defined by `f`.